-(ABSTRACT) Everyone including the specialist, knows that a good Illustration is far superior and more efficient in recognizing plants than lengthy descriptions, or even keys.
 In the recent years there has been growing interest in plant diversity studies in general and floristic studies in particular Illustrations of plants are as old as human civilization and yet, there is ever greater need for good Illustration.
-The present work is a sincere attempt to provide an illustrative key to the species of Genus Ipomoea Jacq Method includes, field study, herbarium study & Illustrations based on plant specimens.
+Everyone including the specialist, knows that a good Illustration is far superior and more efficient in recognizing plants than lengthy descriptions, or even keys.
+The present work is a sincere attempt to provide an illustrative key to Genera of Cactaceae family.
+Method includes ,Field study ,Herbarium study & Illustrations based on plant specimens.
 Besides the time consuming process of correct identification of plant species can be minimized, if such flora is easily accessible available at the nearest reference point.